satsDAO/sats.game/README.md

 ## SATS Token

 Satoshi Stablecoin where 1 SATS equals 1 Satoshi.
-Leveraging the innovative Threshold Network, SATS offers a seamless and decentralized bridge between Ethereum and Bitcoin, enabling users to interact with the Ethereum ecosystem while maintaining value pegged directly to the smallest unit of Bitcoin.
+Leveraging the innovative Threshold Network, SATS offers a seamless and decentralized bridge between Ethereum and Bitcoin, enabling users to interact with the Ethereum ecosystem while maintaining value pegged directly to the smallest unit of Bitcoin, 1 Satoshi.

 ## Key Features